Analysis | Putin, Poison and the Importance of Alexey Navalny

 5. Is it working?

-Apparently not, considering the largest unsanctioned nationwide protests of Putin’s 20-plus year rule erupted the weekend after Navalny was arrested.
+Apparently not, considering the largest unsanctioned nationwide protests of Putin’s 20-plus year rule erupted on Jan.
+23, the weekend after Navalny was arrested.
 Over 3,500 were detained at rallies in more than 100 cities as demonstrators braved riot police, freezing temperatures and threats they could face charges for participation.
 In one Siberian city, Yakutsk, people came out despite -50 degree Celsius (-58 Fahrenheit) weather.
 According to one pollster, the average age was younger than past protests and it was the first rally for nearly half of the attendees.
+The opposition maintained its momentum at demonstrations across Russia on the following Sunday, Jan.
+31, despite harsher police tactics and an effort to shut down city centers.
+The authorities detained at least 5,135 people, according the OVD-Info monitoring group.
 Even as the Kremlin attempted to downplay their significance, it was forced to take the unusual step of acknowledging them.
 The EU and U.S. criticized attempts to suppress the protests and urged the release of detainees.

 6. What else has happened to Navalny?